cozybearca/django-client-framework-docs/source/intro/getting-started-with-the-backend.rst

         # {id: 1, name: "nike"}

-Conversely, we can visit all products under the brand:
+Conversely, we can retrieve all products under the brand:

 .. code-block:: bash